alibabacloud-howto/import-bulk-images/README.md

             ![images/ram_role_check_arn.png](images/ram_role_check_arn.png)

-        2. Copy ARN and paste to ImageSearch instance OSS import parameter input box.
+        2. Copy ARN and paste it to ImageSearch instance OSS import parameter input box.

             ![images/ram_role_after_add_permissions.png](images/ram_role_after_add_permissions.png)

 * Bucket Name

-Check the bucket name which contains your images from [OSS console](https://oss.console.aliyun.com/overview), and input to ImageSearch instance OSS import parameter input box.
+    Check the bucket name which contains your images from [OSS console](https://oss.console.aliyun.com/overview), and input the name to ImageSearch instance OSS import parameter input box.

 * Path

     It represents the OSS bucket folder path.
-Check the bucket folder path which contains your images in your OSS bucket, and input to ImageSearch instance OSS import parameter input box.
+Check the bucket folder path which contains your images in your OSS bucket, and input the path to ImageSearch instance OSS import parameter input box.
 It must start with "/", for example "/bag".
 You have to input "/" if you put your images on root.

 ## Step 3 - Execute OSS import

-After configuring the OSS import settings on Image Search instance, click the *Import* button to execute OSS import.
+After the configuration, click the *Import* button to execute OSS import.

-Please note that **OSS import can be executed to one folder by once**.
-The images listed in increment.meta file which are not in the specified *OSS bucket folder path* will be ignored.
-If you want to import from multiple folders in OSS bucket, you have to change *Path* parameter and execute for each folder.

 You can see your import history by click *Show Import History*.
 ![images/image_search_instanct_import_history.png](images/image_search_instanct_import_history.png)

+Please note that **OSS import can be executed to only one OSS bucket folder by once**.
+The images listed in increment.meta file which are not in the specified *Path* parameter will be ignored.
+If you want to import from multiple folders in OSS bucket, you have to change *Path* parameter and execute for each folder.

 ## Support